ALDA'S WORK IN THE MED AREA

 In July 2013, ALDA and UNDP Art Programme signed a Memorandum of Understanding, highlighting the common features of the programmes.
 This agreement allowed the development of synergies in fostering cooperation at the local level between local authorities and civil society and aims at the implementation of further common projects and strategies, especially in the Mediterranean area.

-The opening of the LDA in Tunisia in 2017 gives the opportunity of a permanent local presence and closer ties with the region.
-This important step paves the way for the opening of other Local Democracy Agencies in the area, constituting a North African Network of LDAs and strengthening the multilateral decentralised cooperation, which is at the core of ALDA’s approach.
+The opening of the LDA in Tunisia in 2017 and the upcoming opening of an LDA in Morocco give the opportunity of a permanent local presence and closer ties with the region.
+Thesesteps pave the way for the opening of other Local Democracy Agencies in the area, constituting a North African Network of LDAs and strengthening the multilateral decentralised cooperation, which is at the core of ALDA’s approach.

-Indeed, the future Local Democracy Agencies in Algeria and Morocco will develop partnerships with local authorities and NGOs from all over Europe giving to the whole network direct access to an international framework.
+The future LDA in Morocco and the existing LDA Tunisia constitute a great added-value in terms of putting in place a mechanism to support the development of local self-governance in the Maghreb and sharing best practices of cooperation of local authorities, associations of local authorities, civil society and local communities.
+These two field agencies are bringing an outstanding support for ALDA-Med’s projects, by enabling the development of partnerships with local authorities and NGOs from all over Europe, giving to the whole network direct access to an international framework.
 The cooperation and partnership between local and international partners, between local authorities and NGOs, will give added values to the process of designing projects and implementing local activities in the Maghreb region.
 Indeed, ALDA’s experience from the Balkans has demonstrated the benefits of multi-stakeholder approach to regional cooperation with the specific focus on people-to-people contacts, best practices and lesson learnt sharing, as well as trans-border cooperation.
-The future LDAs in Morocco and Algeria and the existing LDA Tunisia constitute a great added-value in terms of putting in a place a mechanism to support the development of local self-governance in the Maghreb and sharing best practices of cooperation of local authorities, associations of local authorities, civil society and local communities.

 > PARFAIT - Participation des Femmes pour l’Avancement et l’Innovation de la Tunisie